AK // SYS LOG

 bind = no

-query_filter = (&(objectclass=PostfixBookMailAccount)(mailAlias=%s))
+query_filter = (&(objectClass=PostfixBookMailAccount)(mailAlias=%s))

 result_attribute = mail